Looking for Facebook content ideas?

-But now, with the new rules in place, businesses can launch a quick & simple Facebook contest using a normal news feed post.
+But now, with the new rules in place, businesses can launch a quick and simple Facebook contest using a normal news feed post.

 That means you can ask fans to enter the contest by: